Jim Gunshinan is Home Energy's editor.

 Jim Gunshinan

 A friend who is an aficionado of classical music described rock and roll as “a man who got on his horse and rode off in all directions."
 In my version of the saying, about climate change and our dependence on fossil fuels, I think we all need to get on our horses and ride off in all directions.
-Gov. Schwartzenegger has pushed a number of initiatives in California and all of them are ... [continue reading]
+Gov. Schwartzenegger has pushed a number of initiatives in California and all of them are good. ... [continue reading]

 One Part Perspiration, Five Parts Inspiration